 Programs for treating hirsutism were intended to improve hormone balance by increasing estrogen response for relevant receptors while providing phytoprogestins.

 For hip growth, follow the main programs of Menses, Proliferative and Luteal.
 If you're using birth control pills, see BCP01.
-Remove or lower use of sesame for these programs, except when hops is used.
+Sesame seed could be lowered for these programs.
 Minimal sesame seed is required with hops.

 Basic nutrition is necessary for health.
 See nutrition for more.